-THERE ARE MANY PROGRAMS ACROSS CANADA designed specifically to introduce Indigenous Canadians to career opportunities through apprenticeship.
+THERE ARE MANY PROGRAMS ACROSS CANADA that introduce Indigenous career seekers to opportunities in construction.

 In addition to the programs below, check out your local construction association, colleges/technical institutes/universities and unions in your area for other programs focused on Indigenous people.